anant248/electric-rainbow/README.md

 this starts the electron app

-in the other run: pipenv run python3 main.py this runs the python file
+in the other run: pipenv run python3 main.py this runs the python file.
+Note the python command on your system may be slightly different - ex. pipenv run python main.py